How to set your pricing strategy

 3. Conduct your own research.
 Check the existing inventory within 3 miles of your own home on property websites.
 Look for square footage, number of bedrooms, parking, garage, views, pool and recent remodeling to ensure the properties are good comparisons.

-4. We’ll work to minimise the chance of you selling against a lot of competition.
+4. We’ll work to minimize the chance of you selling against a lot of competition.
 It weakens your marketing and bargaining positions.
 Together we’ll discuss whether you’re entering a buyer or seller’s market.

 5. Inspect some similar homes to yours that are on the market right now.
 We can go see them together and honestly assess their strengths and weaknesses against yours, including the price expectations and any incentives for a quick sale.